nataliableichoveldacosta/pipeline-sql-german-credit/README.md

 German Credit Dataset
 Source: Kaggle

-A sample dataset is included in the `data/` folder.
+The German Credit dataset used in this project is included in the `data/` folder.

 ## SQL Structure
 sql/